emagiz/emdocs/mds/microlearning/intermediate-key-concepts-emagiz-event-streaming-retention-policy.md

 ## 3. Event Streaming

 In this microlearning, we will dive a little bit deeper into the concept of the retention policy concerning Event Streaming.
-A retention policy is the set of rules that determine when a message needs to be cleaned up and if so what will happen to the message.
+Retention policy determines when a message needs to be cleaned up and, if so, what will happen to the message.

 - The key aspects are:
     - Retention Hours